nicolelaine/mm-site-revamp/_pages/contribute/field-mapping.md

 Missing Maps does not manage data collection tools, but these are some of our favorite resources from the OSM community:

-   - Open Data Kit - Open Data Kit was started to make mobile data collection tools for resource-limited settings.
-Over the last 13 years, the project has produced two tool suites (ODK, ODK-X) and has become home to a community of users, implementers and developers.
+   - <a href="https://opendatakit.org/" target="_blank">Open Data Kit</a> - Open Data Kit was started to make mobile data collection tools for resource-limited settings.
+Over the last 13 years, the project has produced two tool suites (<a href="https://getodk.org/" target="_blank">ODK</a>, <a href="https://docs.odk-x.org/app-designer-intro/" target="_blank">ODK-X</a>) and has become home to a community of users, implementers and developers.
-   - KoBo - KoBoToolbox is a suite of tools for field data collection for use in challenging environments.
+   - <a href="https://www.kobotoolbox.org/" target="_blank">KoBo</a> - KoBoToolbox is a suite of tools for field data collection for use in challenging environments.
-  -  Organic Maps - a free, open source mobile app that provides offline maps based on OpenStreetMap data.
+  -  <a href="https://organicmaps.app/" target="_blank">Organic Maps</a> - a free, open source mobile app that provides offline maps based on OpenStreetMap data.
-  -  OSMAnd - a Mapping and navigation map with optional offline capacity.
+  -  <a href="https://osmand.net/" target="_blank">OSMAnd</a> - a Mapping and navigation map with optional offline capacity.
-  -  Portable OpenStreetMap (POSM) - a hardware/software integration developed to conduct mapping in the field when internet and cellular connectivity is unreliable.
+   - <a href="https://www.opendronemap.org/" target="_blank">OpenDroneMap</a> - sustainable solutions for collecting, processing, analyzing and displaying aerial data while supporting the communities built around them.
-   - OpenDroneMap - sustainable solutions for collecting, processing, analyzing and displaying aerial data while supporting the communities built around them.
+   - <a href="https://openaerialmap.org/" target="_blank">OpenAerialMap</a> - OpenAerialMap is an open service to provide access to a commons of openly licensed imagery and map layer services.
+Download or contribute imagery to the growing commons of openly licensed imagery.

 ## Processing